greenm01/vb4x/docs/vb4x_specs.md

 Orphaned fighter squadrons are scuttled if there is no carrier capacity available during a retreat.

-Troop transports are captured and the Space Marines enslaved if their escort fleet was destroyed or the transports were unescorted at the commencement of hostilities.
+Transports are captured and PUs enslaved if their escort fleet was destroyed or the transports were unescorted at the commencement of hostilities.
+Space Marines never surrender and self-detonate the ship.

-Merchant Marine Ships rejoin their surviving escort fleets.
+Other Merchant Marine Ships rejoin their surviving escort fleets.
 If the fleet was destroyed or the ships were unescorted before hostilities, they are captured as spoils of war.

 Like Starbases, Orbital Shipyards are too large and complex to retreat in an expedited manner.
 They are rigged to self detonate before capture.